openstack-archive/syntribos/README.rst

 Anatomy of a request template
 =============================

-This section will give you a brief idea on writing templates and on how to run specific tests.
-Templates are input files which has raw http requests and may also be supplemented with variable data using extensions.
+This section describes how to write templates and how to run specific tests.
+Templates are input files which have raw HTTP requests and may be supplemented with variable data using extensions.

-Syntribos template files are ordinary text files containing raw http requests.

 Using external functions in templates
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-These template files can also be supplemented with variable
+Extensions can be used to supplement syntribos template files with variable
 data, or data retrieved from external sources.
-This is handled
-using 'extensions.'

-Extensions are found in ``syntribos/extensions/`` .
+Extensions are found in ``syntribos/extensions/``.

-Calls to extensions are made in this form:
+Calls to extensions are made in the form below:

 ::

-    CALL_EXTERNAL|{extension dot path}:{function}:{arguments}
+    CALL_EXTERNAL|{extension dot path}:{function name}:[arguments]

-One example packaged with syntribos enables the tester to obtain an auth
+One example packaged with syntribos enables the tester to obtain an AUTH
 token from keystone.
-The code is located in ``identity/client.py``
+The code is located in ``identity/client.py``.

 To use this extension, you can add the following to your template file: